onflow/cadence/docs/language.md

 An interface is an abstract type that specifies the behavior of types that *implement* the interface.
 Interfaces declare the required functions and fields, as well as the access for those declarations, that implementations need to provide.

-Interfaces can be implemented by [composite data types](#composite-data-types) (classes, structures, and resources).
+Interfaces can be implemented by [composite data types](#composite-data-types) (structures and resources).
 Composite data types may implement multiple interfaces.

 Interfaces consist of the function and field requirements that a type implementing the interface must provide implementations for.
 Interface requirements, and therefore also their implementations, must always be at least public.
 Variable field requirements may be annotated to require them to be publicly settable.